apache/hudi/website/docs/sql_ddl.md

 ```

 ### Create table from an external location
-Often, Hudi tables are created from streaming writers like the [Streamer tool](/docs/hoodie_streaming_ingestion#hudi-streamer), which
+Often, Hudi tables are created from streaming writers like the [streamer tool](/docs/hoodie_streaming_ingestion#hudi-streamer), which
 may later need some SQL statements to run on them.
 You can create an External table using the `location` statement.

 ```sql